CSCI-370-MobileAppDevelopment-S2021/syllabus/README.md

 * Agree on an editor and environment that you're both comfortable with
 * Use Github for collaboration, branch/merge model is recommended
 * Meet regularly.
 Use Google Hangouts when you cannot meet in person (Hint: Sharing your screen is very useful)

+## Honor Code and Academic Integrity
+Lying, cheating, attempted cheating, and plagiarism are violations of our Honor Code that, when identified, are investigated.
+Each incident will be examined to determine the degree of deception involved.
+Incidents where the instructor determines the student’s actions are related more to misunderstanding and confusion will be handled by the instructor.
+The instructor designs an intervention or assigns a grade reduction to help prevent the student from repeating the error.
+The response is recorded on a form and signed both by the instructor and the student.
+It is forwarded to the Office of the Dean of Students and placed in the student’s file.
+Cases of suspected academic dishonesty will be reported directly by the instructor and/or others having knowledge of the incident to the Dean of Students.
+A student found responsible by the Honor Board for academic dishonesty will receive a XXF in the course, indicating failure of the course due to academic dishonesty.
+This status indicator will appear on the student’s transcript for two years after which the student may petition for the XX to be expunged.
+The F is permanent.
+Students can find the complete Honor Code and all related processes in the Student Handbook at [http://deanofstudents.cofc.edu/honor-system/studenthandbook/index.php](http://deanofstudents.cofc.edu/honor-system/studenthandbook/index.php)

+## Disability/Access Statements
+The College will make reasonable accommodations for persons with documented disabilities.
+Students should apply for services at the Center for Disability Services/SNAP located on the first floor of the Lightsey Center, Suite 104.
+Students approved for accommodations are responsible for notifying me as soon as possible and for contacting me one week before accommodation is needed.

+## Attendance policy
+Attendance is highly recommended.
+Daily grades (in-class assignments and daily quizzes) cannot be made up.
+(See the grading policies above.)